s-KaiNet/node-sp-auth/README.md

 Before creating Pull Request you need to create an appropriate issue and reference it from PR.

 1. `git clone https://github.com/s-KaiNet/node-sp-auth.git`
-2. `npm run build` - restores dependencies and runs typescript compilation
+2. `npm run build` - runs linting and typescript compilation
 3. `npm run dev` - setup watchers and automatically runs typescript compilation, tslint and tests when you save files

 ## Integration testing:
 1. Rename file `/test/integration/config.sample.ts` to `config.ts`.
 2. Update information in `config.ts` with appropriate values (urls, credentials).
 3. Run `npm test:integration`.
-4. For test debugging put a breakpoint and press F5 (works in VSCode only).
+4. For tests debugging put a breakpoint and press F5 (works in VSCode only).